Frequently Asked Questions

 |School-specific mission, goals, academic model, etc.||See individual school’s charter|

-- A pdf of the entire FAQ for Senate Bill 1882 partnerships is available here.
+- The entire FAQ for Senate Bill 1882 partnerships is available here.

 Partner: Alamo Colleges District